lowrycito/handbook/pages/study-manual-general-handbook-33-records-and-reports.md

 to be included on ward lists and class rolls.

 Children with an out-of-unit member record may receive a calling in that unit.
-This helps ensure that they are included and can fully participate wherever they attend.

 33.6.14